ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - provides an automated means of managing the process of building, setting up, and tearing down virtual machines (VMs) that contain builds of your software projects.
 - developers and testers can perform tests across a variety of environments and builds.
 And this capability isn't limited to VMs
 - Anything you can deploy in Azure via an ARM template can be provisioned through DevTest Labs.
-- Provisioning pre-created lab environments with their required configurations and tools already installed is a huge time saver
+- Provisioning pre-created lab environments (pre-built template) with their required configurations and tools already installed is a huge time saver
+- no need to wai for approvals for creating the machines

 ### Azure accounts
 Azure free account includes:
 - Free access to popular Azure products for 12 months.
 - A credit to spend for the first 30 days.
 - Access to more than 25 products that are always free.
+- host production-based resources
+    - need to pay for any extra charges that don't come under the Free Account conditions
+    -

 The Azure free student account offer includes:
 - Free access to certain Azure services for 12 months.